2024 Alabama Public Service Commission election

 The 2024 Alabama Public Service Commission election was held on November 5, 2024, to elect the president of the Alabama Public Service Commission.
+This was the last election for the position, as the commission changed to elect seven members by congressional district following the 2026 election.

 Republican primary

 Cavanaugh was considered the favorite in the primary, and easily defeated Robert McCollum.